frconor-ebook/meditations/_posts/2025-05-12-temperance.md

 Or we're on an expense account being paid for by the company on a business trip.
 But still, we don\'t spend money unnecessarily.
 We try to account for everything that we are spending.
 The fact that something is being paid for by somebody else doesn\'t mean that we throw this virtue out the window.

-And always, we have to try and give good examples.
-If ever there\'s an office party or a Christmas party, it can be a very good thing to think, How can we add a social dimension to this outlay?
+And always, we have to try and give good example.
+If ever there\'s an office party or a Christmas party, it can be a very good thing to think: How can we add a social dimension to this outlay?
 Can we gather some funds to have a party for some poor kids or for some elderly people?

 We infect other people with this type of thinking.
 A Christian conscience, a social conscience, thinks twice---knows how to practice a certain restraint when it comes to spending money, to control our impulse to spend or to buy.